klezovics/Robot/README.md

 movements could be visualized for the user - that is a transition would be rendered for every line of the script.

+Aditionally, syntax highlighting could be implemented on teh web-page in the text area and when an error on line X is shown - this line could be highlighted.

 ## Back-end ##

 The back-end of the project will be described by describing each of the layers.